IHE/RAD.IMR/input/pagecontent/RAD-Y3.md

 ### 2:3.Y3.1 Scope

 This transaction is used to find DiagnosticReport Resources that satisfy a set of parameters.
-The result of the query is a FHIR Bundle containing DiagnosticReport Resources that match the query parameters.

 ### 2:3.Y3.2 Actors Roles